thesun69/otp_mail/README.md

 # otp_mail
-Send Otp code to Email to Flutter app
+Send Otp code to Email for Flutter app